230delphi/openab-hivehome/README.md

 		./scripts						- contains the main logic to retrieve and parse data hive.config.sample 	- the sample config file.
-			hiveToOpenHAB.sh		- the main script to optain data and update openHAB. nodes2JsnFile.sh		- a helper script to identify your nodes of interest.
+			hiveToOpenHAB.sh		- the main script to optain data and update openHAB.
 			<other>.sh				- contained as reference, still very much under development
 		./items
 			hive.items				- items required for a sample 2 heat and 1 water zone system